cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 Actually, AMD or something is hard to cover all cases, such as SemVer ranges, and fallback of [file modules](http://nodejs.org/api/modules.html#modules_file_modules).

 Leave the code with only module/1.0, so you need not to change anything to embrace the future.

-## Cortex vs. Webpack

-Webpack does a great work, although cortex and webpack are doing different things.

-> We don't like too many choices in front of us.
->
-> We just want to get things done.

 ## Cortex vs. Component